What causes high blood sugar levels in Type 2 Diabetes?

 If you have not already done so, you need to eliminate ALL the starchy carbohydrates from your diet and stop loading up your body with sugar.
 Even small amounts of these starchy carbohydrates will prevent your sugar levels from coming down.

 This action will give your body a “breather” and the insulin will be able to do its job of pushing the sugar out of your bloodstream and into the cells, your blood sugar level will drop naturally and the high level of insulin in your body will drop along with it.

 You need to keep the carbohydrates at 20-30 a day.

-NOTE: do not overdue the protein.
-You want to eat 3-4 oz of protein.
-Eating a big 10-12 oz steak will increase the insulin 200X.
-Stick to 3-4 oz of protein (as below) and lots of green.
+NOTE: do not overdo the protein.
+You want to eat 3-4 oz. of protein.
+Eating a big 10-12 oz. steak will increase insulin 200X.
+Stick to 3-4 oz. of protein (as below) and lots of green.

 What not to eat, and what to eat

 You cannot eat: